PantalaLabs/BionicGlove/README.md

 .
 ### How to Wear

 Follow the steps to wear it.
-Do the steps in reverse to unwear.
+Do the steps in reverse to unwear:
+1. lay the glove on an upside down table;
+2. wear from the little finger towards the index finger;
+3. place hand and glove vertically;
+4. tight the velcros;
+5. adjust so that the notches joining got exactly perpendicular to the glove support plate.

 ![wear](/pictures/wear.mp4)